Federal Grants

-Federal support is sometimes available in the form of grants or other funding to assist with projects and programs that implement federal laws.
-My office is ready and willing to assist you with information on possible grant availability, on guidance in applying for a grant, and in supporting your grant application.
-Please call my District Office at 808-650-6688 or email me at ed.case@mail.house.gov.
+Federal grant and related funding support is sometimes available to assist with state, local and community projects and programs that implement federal laws.
+My office is ready and willing to assist you with information on possible grant availability, guidance in applying for a grant, and support for your grant application.
+Please review the information below or call my Honolulu District Office at 808-650-6688 or email me at ed.case@mail.house.gov.

 GRANTS OVERVIEW